pinobatch/pently/docs/pentlyas.md

 Unless otherwise specified, the first notes in a pattern last one beat as defined by `time`.

-A note's duration can be set in frames (1/60 second) instead of rows using the `g` (grace note) command, with the following note taking the remainder of the row.
-For example, `d4g e4 d2` produces a short D, an E taking the remainder of the quarter note, followed by a D half note.
+The `g` (grace note) command sets a note's duration in frames (1/60 second) instead of rows, with the following note taking the remainder of the row.
+For example, `d4g e4 d2` produces a short D (lasting four frames), an E taking the remainder of the quarter note, followed by a D half note.
 Grace note durations never stick.
 Be aware that grace notes longer than one row have poorly specified effects, particularly with the 20 percent longer frames of PAL.

 Chord is described below in the "Pattern effects" section.